 It is becoming all too common for all these online lists to be as credible as Dr. Nicks’ credentials on the Simpsons (not credible at all because his tagline is “if I kill you, you don’t pay”).
 They are all trying to make a buck from hustling every product off of Amazon, which comprises every generic grill they can throw at you.
 Luckily for you, I have listed the four most dedicated American and Japanese yakitori grills.
 I also leave out all the ads throughout my content while also not being an Amazon affiliate ho.
 You are welcome.
+EDIT (5/15 some software update now places ads throughout my content, LOL.
+I intend on fixing it, it is just taking longer then expected):

 A Word to All My BOH Brethren